jerometerry/potassium/README.md

 JT.Rx.Net uses the Publish / Subscribe Pattern

 * EventPublisher / BehaviorPublisher are the Publishers
-* Observable.Subscribe is used to create subscriptions
+* Event.Subscribe is used to create subscriptions

 Key Classes
 ==========